toabi/minetest-mac/README.md

 This Xcode project can be used to build [minetest-c55](https://bitbucket.org/celeron55/minetest).

 Use the branch `delta` if you want to build [minetest-delta](https://github.com/erlehmann/minetest-delta).
+But that branch is pretty old.

 ## Requirements